MrMentrix/data_analysis_iu/README.md

 - salary          | Salary offered by corporate to candidates

+## Getting a first impression of the data

+To get a first impression of the data, it is recommended to get some visual impressions.
+This helps to better understand the data and get a feeling for how certain features are distributed.
+To do this, the following figuers were created.
+You can find them in the "figures" folder.

+1. Boxplot and histogram of ssc_p
+2. Boxplot and histogram of hsc_p
+3. Boxplot and histogram of etest_p
+4. Boxplot and histogram of degree_p
+5. Boxplot and histogram of mba_p
+6. Boxplot and histogram of offered salary
+7. Pie Chart of hsc_s
+8. Pie Chart of degree_t

 ## Choosing Research Questions

 Now that the dataset has been chosen and studied, the next step is to choose research questions that can be answered with the data.
 The following research questions were chosen: